 These mediums represent just the most traditional materials used to create historic sculptures.
 In actuality, almost anything can be used to fashion a work of art, and contemporary sculptors use materials as diverse as plastic, wire, cardboard and styrofoam.

-Click here to view M.S.
-Rau’s entire collection of sculptural fine art.
+View M.S.
+Rau’s entire collection of fine sculptures for sale.